 5. What is the difference between Olympia’s 4 HSA plans? +

-The HSA Group is for a small business with arm’s length employees.
+The HSA Group is for a small business with a staff (arm’s length employees).

 The concept of a Health Spending Account is easier to understand when seen from the perspective of these separate business types as the claims process will be different.